PSeitz/open_flexzl/plan.md

   - reference route: transpose/split fixed-width fields into byte lanes, then run a per-lane selector
   - selector options include store, constant, Huffman/delta-Huffman, zstd/delta-zstd depending on stats and compression/decompression levels
   - bootstrap route: plain literal stream through zstd
+  - near-term experiment: transpose/split byte lanes and feed those lanes to zstd first; this targets numeric data with stable high bytes without immediately reimplementing entropy codecs
 - tokens:
   - reference route: bitpack for small/fast-decode cases, otherwise Huffman
   - v1/bootstrap route: token stream through zstd or direct store for tiny streams
-  - bitpack/Huffman are not v1 requirements
+  - bitpack/Huffman are not near-term ratio requirements because zstd already entropy-codes the token bytes; revisit for per-stream overhead, decode speed, or OpenZL parity
 - offsets:
   - reference route: `quantize_offsets` into `u8` codes plus serial raw extra bits, then FSE or bitpack for codes and store/raw for extra bits
   - v1/bootstrap route: offsets stream through zstd or direct store for tiny streams
-  - quantize/FSE/bitpack are not v1 requirements
+  - near-term experiment: quantize offsets and then zstd the code/extra streams if offset streams are a measured ratio bottleneck; FSE/bitpack are not required for the first quantize experiment
 - extra literal lengths and extra match lengths:
   - reference route: `quantize_lengths` into `u8` codes plus serial raw extra bits, then FSE or bitpack for codes and store/raw for extra bits
   - v1/bootstrap route: length streams through zstd or direct store for tiny streams
-  - quantize/FSE/bitpack are not v1 requirements
+  - near-term experiment: quantize lengths only if length streams are large enough to matter; FSE/bitpack are not required for the first quantize experiment
 - small streams:
   - reference route: store streams whose byte size is below the configured minimum stream size (`ZL_MINSTREAMSIZE_DEFAULT = 10`, strict `< 10` in `EI_fieldLzDynGraph()`)
   - in this native map, direct store means the stored stream payload is already the raw bytes consumed by the next transform; no zstd transform is inserted for that stream